WHITE WINES

 Syrah grows well and yields good-sized crops in many climates.
 However it is only in cool climates that the resulting wines are layered and age-worthy.
 The beauty of Syrah lies in how complex it tastes with only 3 or 4 years of ageing, something Cabernets reach after 10 years.

-We currently make five different Syrah wines from a few choice locations in the county.
+We currently make four different Syrah wines from a few choice locations in the county.

 Normally available from February through September - we have been making a dry Rose since 2012.
-A blend of Carignan, Syrah, Grenache and sometimes small amounts of Pinot Noir and Zinfandel.
+A blend of Grenache, Syrah, and sometimes small amounts of Carignane.
 Our style balances a fruity minerality with just a bit of earthiness to make it a very interesting wine to pair with summer and spring food.
 Regional seafood stews are becoming a favorite pairing for us.